Back arrow

 You may be able to reduce early pregnancy nausea symptoms by making a few changes to your diet and lifestyle habits.
 While these may work for many people, listen to your body to see what sounds good to you!
 If the thought of even bland food makes you queasy, skip it!
 If a food you usually enjoy sounds good to you (tacos maybe?) then it's okay to eat.

-Tips to reduce nausea during pregnancy:
+Here are some food and drink tips to reduce nausea during pregnancy:

 Table explaining tips to help nausea such as eating bland foods, high protein foods, hydrating, and trying new snacking habits.